-Administrative desk audits and/or on-site compliance reviews (announced and unannounced) may be conducted to verify that participating MBE firms are performing a commercially useful function (CUF).
-To perform a CUF a MBE firm MUST be responsible for the execution of a distinct element of the work assigned to them from the contract and carries out its responsibilities by performing, managing and supervising the distinct element of work involved.
+Administrative desk audits and/or On-site compliance reviews (announced and unannounced) may be conducted to verify that participating MBE firms are performing a commercially useful function (CUF).
+To perform a CUF an MBE firm MUST be responsible for the execution of a distinct element of the work assigned to them from the contract and carries out its responsibilities by performing, managing and supervising the distinct element work involved.

 Please ensure all MBE firms that will be utilized to meet or exceed the MBE Participation goal for this project are certified by Maryland Department of Transportation (MDOT) to perform the distinct element of the work assigned to them and/or have the applicable National American Industry Classification System (NAICS) code.

-Only MDOT MBE certified firm's participation will be counted towards the project's MBE Participation goal.
-Any exceptions to this requirement must be approved by OFP in advance.
+\Only MDOT MBE certified firms' participation will be counted towards the projects MBE Participation goal.